 I have worked in specialist education since graduating in 2003 beginning my career as a support assistant.

 I have worked here at Hedleys College since we opened in 2006 and became lead in college in 2014.
-I am passionate about my role and ensuring the quality of our provision supports the experience and opportunities that our students have
+I am passionate about my role and ensuring the quality of our provision supports the experience and opportunities that our students have.

 I started working at Northern Counties School as a nursery nurse.
 I then became a Curriculum Support Tutor and helped develop “school for families” I moved to the College eight years ago.
 Whilst working full time at College I achieved my BA Hons Degree in Family Learning and completed my PGCE in Post Compulsory Education.
 I have worked as a Personal Tutor and Senior Tutor within the Communication and Choices Pathway.
 In 2015 I became the Standards and Assessment at College and work closely with the Head of College and Standards Manager for Quality.

-Wendy Hawley – Assistant Head
+Wendy Hawley – Deputy Principal